 - In-app employee guidance (to foster business software adoption).

 Among the most common challenges with process documentation are the following:

 1. Complicated update procedure

 Maintaining and documenting processes is a complex maze of activities with each business upgrade.
-The larger the business, the higher the complexity.
+As your business grows, things inevitably become complex.
 With each business process improvement, previous documentation becomes obsolete.

 2. Multiple document copy

 Many times, individual processes overlap across departments.
-HR might be using a document with the goal of onboarding, the team lead will be using it for training, and IT; for maintenance.
+HR might be using a document to onboard new employees, the team lead will be using it for training, and IT; for maintenance.
 It creates repetition.
-And, of course, wastage of time, effort and resources.
+And, of course, waste of time, effort and resources.